We may earn money or products from the companies mentioned in this post.

 To make these incredibly simple cookies, start by creaming together the room-temperature vegan butter (I recommend butter sticks and not from a tub, the tub usually has more oil in it and may cause the cookies to be too moist), plant milk, cane sugar and brown sugar until they are super smooth.
 Then stir in the molasses and vanilla.

 Place a sifter over the bowl of wet ingredients, and add to this the flour, salt, ground flax, baking powder, baking soda, cinnamon and nutmeg, and sift into the wet.

 Mix well and then stir in the oats (I recommend using quick oats instead of whole oats, they are smaller and make for a better cookie texture.
 If you only have whole oats, you can pulse them in a blender or food processor just a couple times to lightly break them up, but the best texture will be reached with quick oats.) and that’s it!

 Make roughly 2 tablespoon cookie dough balls and roll with the palm of your hands, or by using a cookie scoop.
 Place about 2-3 inches apart on a baking sheet and bake for 11-14 minutes, or until the edges are slightly brown.

 Don’t over bake or else you’ll love that chewy texture!
 You can also put the dough in the freezer for 10-15 minutes for a slightly thicker cookie.

-To make the frosting, mix together the room temperature vegan butter, plant milk, vanilla and salt until smooth, and then add the powdered sugar 1 cup at a time, using an electric mixer until super fluffy.
+To make the frosting, mix together the room temperature vegan butter, vanilla and salt until smooth, and then add the powdered sugar 1 cup at a time, using an electric mixer until super fluffy.